Jmgr/actiona/README.md

 ## Contributing

 Code contributions as PR are very welcome.
-Sponsoring is also possible either through [Liberapay](https://liberapay.com/Jmgr), GitHub [Sponsors](https://github.com/sponsors/Jmgr) or using the Ethereum (ETH) cryptocurrency: 0x58bb43Afd8Aead70A89F739c61568b62E0336094 -- thanks!
+Sponsoring is also possible either through [Liberapay](https://liberapay.com/Jmgr), GitHub [Sponsors](https://github.com/sponsors/Jmgr) -- thanks!

 Monetary contributions will be used to pay for the rental of the dedicated server hosting Actiona's updater and installers (~€37/month), and to pay for the required code signing certificates on Windows (a few hundred pounds at least).